Skillet Apple Pie Dessert Biscuits

-These Apple Pie Biscuits are dipped in butter, coated in brown sugar & cinnamon, topped with an AMAZING 5-ingredient apple pie filling, then baked in a skillet to sticky perfection.
+The BEST Skillet Apple Pie Dessert Biscuits are refrigerated or frozen biscuits dipped in butter, coated in brown sugar & cinnamon, topped with an AMAZING 5-ingredient apple pie filling, then baked in a skillet to sticky perfection.
 A perfect weekend breakfast or dessert!

 - 8 jumbo refrigerated biscuits